A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: A Notion and System Architecture for Event Prediction Methods

-This section first introduces a notion of the event prediction method (\autoref{ssec:problem}).
-Then, it presents the rationale for our taxonomy of event prediction methods and the classification of event prediction methods based on our taxonomy (\autoref{ssec:classification}).
+This section introduces a notion of the EP method (\autoref{ssec:problem}). \janikrr{It presents the rationale for the PCM system to embed EP methods into their system context (\autoref{ssec:arch}).
+It concludes with a demonstration of the PCM system in the manufacturing domain (\autoref{sec:realizations}).}